 IMPAIRMENT OF ASSETS.
-During the three months ended January 31, 2004, Forgent recorded impairment losses on the Consolidated Statement of Operations as follows:
+During the nine months ended April 30, 2004, Forgent recorded impairment losses on the Consolidated Statement of Operations as follows:

-Software Segment Intellectual Property Segment Total Impairment
+Software Segment Intellectual Property Segment (Amounts in thousands) Total Impairment

-(Amounts in thousan ds)

 Prepaid assets \$ 90 \$ - \$ 90

 Capitalized software development costs 4,748 4,748

 Impairment in cost of sales 4,838 4,838

 Prepaid assets 10 10

 Equipment 211 211

 Goodwill 5,043 5,043

 Leasehold improvements 21 161 182

 Leases 420 1,123 1,543

-Software Segment Intellectual Property Segment Total Impairment (Amounts in thousan ıds) Impairment in operating expenses 5,705 1,284 6,989 Total impairment \$10,543 \$ 1,284 \$ 11,827
+Impairment in operating expenses 5,705 1,284 6,989

+Total impairment \$10,543 \$ 1,284 \$ 11,827

 During the second fiscal quarter, Forgent faced declining revenues related to its ALLIANCE software products and services.
-On the other hand, Forgent experienced increasing revenues related to its Network Simplicity software product and services.
+On the other hand, Forgent experienced increasing revenues related to its Network Simplicity software products and services.
 Additionally, management learned that while indicators of demand existed for ALLIANCE, issues regarding price sensitivity, lengthy sales cycle, and integration with enterprise infrastructures were preventing ALLIANCE from achieving the revenues that management originally anticipated.
 Starting in January 2004, management reviewed its software segment, the related cash flows from its ALLIANCE and Network Simplicity product lines, and re-evaluated its strategy regarding growing revenues from this segment.
-As a result, Forgent repriced, repackaged, and repositioned ALLIANCE to be targeted to small to medium sized businesses and departments or divisions of large enterprises.
-Since Forgent's ALLIANCE and Network Simplicity software products are now both sold under similar models, management expects to experience efficiencies in the sales efforts.
-Forgent will continue to market and sell ALLIANCE and will continue to support all of its current ALLIANCE customers.
+As a result, certain ALLIANCE assets were impaired.

-Pursuant to SFAS No. 86, "Accounting for the Costs of Software to be Sold, Leased, or Otherwise Marketed," and SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," Forgent evaluated the recoverability of its long-lived assets, including the equipment and capitalized software development costs, related to the ALLIANCE efforts.
+Pursuant to Statement of Financial Accounting Standards ("SFAS") No. 86, "Accounting for the Costs of Software to be Sold, Leased, or Otherwise Marketed," and SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," Forgent evaluated the recoverability of its long-lived assets, including the equipment and capitalized software development costs, related to the ALLIANCE efforts.
 Based on the projected negative cash flows related to ALLIANCE, Forgent fully impaired the \$4.7 million in net capitalized software development costs and \$0.2 million in equipment related to ALLIANCE.
 Additionally, Forgent impaired \$0.1 million of certain prepaid assets that specifically supported ALLIANCE.
 Due to the decrease in software and professional services revenues and Forgent's shift in its go-forward strategy, the Company was also required to perform an impairment analysis in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets."
 As part of the impairment analysis, Forgent determined the implied fair value of goodwill based on a discounted cash flow model.
 As a result of this valuation, Forgent recorded a \$5.0 million impairment of its goodwill related to its acquisitions of Vosaic, LLC and Global Scheduling Solutions, Inc. The technology obtained from these acquisitions supported the development efforts on ALLIANCE and its predecessor, Forgent's Video Network Platform.
 The \$10.1 million impairment charge related to ALLIANCE was recorded to the Consolidated Statement of Operations, with \$4.8 million in cost of sales and \$5.3 million in operating expenses.